lterrac/circuit-retiming/README.md

 - `profile-results-old`: [OUTDATED] contains the profilings of the `beautified` implementation.
 - `profile-results-optimized`: the actual profiling files.
 - `src`: the source code of the algorithms and utilities.
-- `test`: scripts used for random, correlator, performance testing and profiling.

 ## Tools